jogo/jogo.github.com/slides/development-models/content.md

 * Merge window (rate of 1,000 changes per day).
 After that next 6 - 10 weeks are mainly to changes that fix problems.

-* Produce a single 'thing', but almost never directly consumed by end users.
-  Lots and lots of completely isolated components (drivers)

 -->

 ===